jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 ./gradelw build
 ```

+We can see in our build directory there is now a folder generated-main-avro-java containing files generated based on our schema registry.
+One is, for example RideRecord from our rides_avro.avsc file.
+This is created by the plugin.

 Now we need to update our getRides method so that it outputs a list of objects of type RideRecord instead of just Ride.

 We will start with this.
 Go to Confluent Cloud and create a new topic called rides_avro (with 2 partitions and retention 1 day).